fede118/MyStockApp/README.md

-# MyStocks - Android Stock Tracking Application
+# MyStocks - Android Stock Watchlist Application

 **MyStocks** is an Android application designed to allow users to track and view information about individual stocks.
 It provides a clean and intuitive interface for accessing stock data.